Skip to main content

 Khadeeja Ahsan, Manager, Global Business Ethics and Compliance Investigator, Apotex Inc.

-Dr. Wendy Cukier, Founder & Academic Director, Professor, Entrepreneurship & Strategy, Ted Rogers School of Management's Diversity Institute
+Dr. Wendy Cukier, Professor, Entrepreneurship & Innovation, Ted Rogers School of Management; Founder & Academic Director, Diversity Institute

 Michelle Hurtubise, CEO, Centretown Community Health Centre